Guy-Shaw/test-markdown/README-isbn.md

 A simple ISBN hyphenator as a web service can be slow, unreachable at any time, can be permanently removed.
 The communication overhead typically dwarfs the actual computation.
-Trying to follow link to find out where the real underlying logic can be very tedious.
+Trying to follow a link to find out where the real underlying logic can be very tedious.